telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 * The `-logInfoPayloadMaxSize` setting is used to specify the maximum size that the payloads in the above traces may have.
-If the payload overpasses this limit, then only the first `-logInfoPayloadMaxSize` bytes are printed (and an ellipsis in the form of `(...)` is shown).
+If the payload overpasses this limit, then only the first `-logInfoPayloadMaxSize` bytes are printed (and an ellipsis in the form of `(...)` is shown in traces).
 Default value: 5 Kbytes.
-* The status code in notifications and forwarding traces can be either a number (corresponding to the HTTP response code of the notification or forwarded request) or a string when some connectivity problem occurs.
+* The response code in notifications and forwarding traces can be either a number (corresponding to the HTTP response code of the notification or forwarded request) or a string when some connectivity problem occurs.
 For instance: